 “When we look at high doses of vitamin C given intravenously as an actual chemo-therapeutic agent, we have wonderfully uplifting news for every cancer patient in the world.
 It is easy, safe, and inexpensive to have a physician give an IV.
 You just have to insist on it.
 I believe within the next ten years this will become more accepted…….but people with cancer cant afford to wait, and the ones who are already dead have been grossly mistreated by the medical profession and a government that is supposed to encourage free research and development of all possibilities.” – Andrew W. Saul PhD.

-The Recommended Daily Allowance of vitamin C for an adult is only 60 to 95 mg per day, and as you can see for yourself is grossly inadequate compared to the examples given above.
-This amount may be enough to ward off the development of scurvy, but it is certainly not enough to promote the good health of an individual or to heal from a serious illness.
+The Recommended Daily Allowance of vitamin C for an adult is only 60 to 95 mg per day, and as you can see is grossly inadequate compared to the examples above.
+This minimal amount may be enough to ward off the development of scurvy, but it is certainly not enough to promote good health in an individual, or to heal from a serious illness.
 Your body, just like that of any other creature, will require even more vitamin C when YOU are sick, injured or under stress.

-Vitamin C is destroyed when food is cooked, so eating plenty of raw foods high in vitamin C is essential.
-Also, vitamin C is a water soluble vitamin, meaning it is not stored in the body, though it is utilized continuously by the body.
+Vitamin C is responsible for wound healing and immune system function.
+Vitamin C is destroyed when food is cooked, so eating plenty of raw foods that are high in vitamin C is essential.
+Also, vitamin C is a water soluble vitamin, meaning it is not stored in the body although it is utilized continuously by the body.

-Intravenous vitamin C- is selectively toxic to cancer cells, yet will not harm healthy cells.
-Whereas vitamin C taken orally acts as an antioxidant, very high doses given intravenously, usually between 25-100 grams, has a pro-oxidative effect.
-The mechanism involves the generation of hydrogen peroxide within the tissues that accumulate the vitamin C. One postulated mechanism of this formation involves vitamin C displacing iron from its carrier protein, with the subsequent intracellular generation of hydrogen peroxide.
-This is selectively toxic to cancer cells because they lack an enzyme that other healthy cells have in abundance: catalase.
-If this reaction does not occur efficiently due to lack of the catalase enzyme (ie in cancer cells) the hydrogen peroxide can react with the displaced iron and create an excess of free radicals.
-These free radicals then stimulate apotosis or cell suicide in the cancer cells.
+IVC is selectively toxic to cancer cells yet it will not harm healthy cells.
+High doses of vitamin C given intravenously, usually between 25-100 grams, has a pro-oxidative effect on cancerous cells.
+The mechanism involves the generation of hydrogen peroxide within the tissues that accumulate the vitamin C. One theory involves vitamin C displacing iron from its carrier protein and the subsequent intracellular generation of hydrogen peroxide.
+This is selectively toxic to cancer cells because they lack the catalase enzyme which healthy cells have in abundance.
+If this reaction cannot occur efficiently due to lack of the enzyme, the hydrogen peroxide can react with the displaced iron and create an excess of free radicals.
+These free radicals can help stimulate apotosis (or cell suicide) in the cancer cells.